abhianet/ippnar.old/README.md

  - Ask at Obdev forums

- - Send a complete message containing your problem, stacktrace and problem you're trying to solve to me (abhishekkumar [at] live [dot] com)
+ - Create an issue with complete message containing your problem, stacktrace and problem you're trying to solve